 Today wasn't an ordinary day in the tribe's history, no, the youngest one spotted something in the horizon.
 It was something none of them had ever seen before.
 It looked dark.
 Days went by as they approached the oddity that lied ahead.
 Mountains they were.
 When they got close enough, it became evident to them that they would have to climb them.
 They would be separated from the River for the first time in their history.
 But that was the only way to follow it, and they felt afraid to face the unknown.

 They started to climb, they never intended to climb so high, but they had to.
-They didn’t want to risk taking a more treacherous path.
+They didn't want to risk taking a more treacherous path.
 Playing safe would guarantee that all of them would reach the paradise.
 But little did they know.
 One night, when they were camping, a bunch of yetis attacked them.
-Like giants they were and quite a havoc they broke indeed.
+Like giants they were and quite a havoc they wrought indeed.
 Most of the people got killed in their sleep.
 Only four of them managed to escape.
 And they ran, as fast as they could to the furthest point they could reach before running out of stamina.
 They were alone.
 Surrounded by darkness.

 Was it the River who had sent the yetis?
 Did it consider that the tribe had abandoned it?
 They could go back to the River, but the mountain path down was steep.
 Prudence is a virtue in times like these, they thought.
 Let's continue on a safer path but sacrifice an elk to the River to calm it down, one of them said.
 The rest agreed and so they did.
 They found an elk, mightiest they had ever seen, and took it down.
 The River was satisfied.